Imeem: Technology

 The back-end software for imeem's services was primarily written in C#.
 While most of the front-end Web servers ran under Microsoft Windows, some used the Linux operating system.
 The Web site heavily used Ajax programming and Flash animation.

 Audio streams were delivered as 128 kbps-quality MPEG-2 Audio Layer III (MP3) format.
 Video was encoded in the Sorenson Video codec at >700 kbit/s, in the Flash Video (FLV) container format, with resolution resized to 400 pixels wide and preserving its aspect ratio, and with embedded mp3 audio at 96 kbit/s.
-While the video quality and resolution was significantly better than other video sites at that time (YouTube, for example, used 300 kbit/s video) the late-arriving video sharing aspect of imeem was largely eclipsed by the original audio sharing component.
+The video quality and resolution was significantly better than other video sites at that time (YouTube, for example, used 300 kbit/s video).
 In 2008 imeem upgraded the video quality further and became one of the first media sharing sites to offer video encoded with the MPEG 4 H.264 codec and at the original source resolution.

 The original imeem client software conducted most of its network activity using an encrypted protocol, making it difficult to monitor user activity.
 Thus, conversations via the client's IM functionality and group chats were encrypted and only visible to participants.
 On startup, the application validated with a central server.
 This ensured that unauthorized clients could not connect and run malicious exploits (such as for monitoring network traffic or spoofing identities) against the network.
 Software updates were also delivered via the client and authenticated before they were installed.
 The company's move to a Web-based file-sharing business model in 2007 made most of these considerations moot.